kulyk/kulyk.xyz/src/posts/content/2020-the-year-in-review.md

 ### Music

-I'm learning to sing for a couple of years already.
+I've been learning to sing for a couple of years already.
 This year I've recorded a song at the actual studio!
 It was a lot of fun.

 For now, it's just a cover of Chris Isaac's — Wicked Game, but I hope at some point I gonna try writing and playing my own stuff.
 Anyways, for now, you can listen to me [here](/2020-review/wicked-game.mp3) if you're interested.